ShabbirHasan1/codex-helper/README_EN.md

 This project is heavily inspired by, and intended to complement, the following tools:

 - [cli_proxy](https://github.com/guojinpeng/cli_proxy)
-  - A local multi-service proxy for Claude/Codex with a Web UI, model routing, filters, and “number pools”.
+  - A local multi-service proxy for Codex (and other tools) with a Web UI, model routing, filters, and “number pools”.
 - [cc-switch](https://github.com/farion1231/cc-switch)
-  - A desktop app for managing providers and live Codex/Claude configs safely (with atomic writes and rollback).
+  - A desktop app for managing providers and live Codex configs safely (with atomic writes and rollback).

-codex-proxy positions itself as:
+codex-helper positions itself as:

 - A **Rust-native**, CLI-first local proxy focused on traffic from the Codex CLI.
 - Lightweight and headless by default (no UI), suitable for local machines and servers.